9 Circle of Learning

 A second activity that may utilize participants’ artistic abilities, would be by creating a hand painted Circle of Learning.
 Begin by gathering white, yellow, red, and black paints, as well as a classroom set of paintbrushes and white paper plates.
 After distributing needed art materials, direct participants step by step how to paint the Circle of Learning.
 Once complete, supply participants with pictures of their chosen animal to glue into the centre of the plate.
 Allow the plate time to dry and create a classroom display of participants’ finished products.

-Sample of a student activity from the circle of learning.
-Another sample of a student activity in which they did an art work with a paper plate.
+Sample of a student activity from the suggested activity Another sample of a student activity in which they did an art work with a paper plate.

 The Learning Circle